trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 Broad definition, but workable, since there can be many complex goals.

-Measuring between "hardness" of tasks is a bit nonsensical, because comparing two completely different tasks is not really possible.
+Measuring between "hardness" of tasks is a bit nonsensical, because comparing two completely different tasks is not  possible.

 Parody example of AQ as a measure for "general athletic fitness"